 Other Montana Destinations

-In our road trip, we feature top Western Montana destinations – but there are several other cities to see in The Treasure State.
+On our road trip, we feature top Western Montana destinations – but there are several other places to see in The Treasure State.
 With more time, visitors could easily add other cities in Montana to their trip plan.

 Alternatively, rather than heading north from Butte, visitors can continue east to Bozeman, which is the home of Montana State University, and then continue on from there to Billings, which has a handful of sights and numerous Montana craft breweries.